Help Your Child Cope With Asthma

 How is asthma diagnosed?

 If you suspect your child has asthma symptoms, talk with your health care provider.
-They may ask about your child’s medical history, signs and symptoms, and give the child a lung function test and a physical exam.
+They will ask about your child’s medical history, signs and symptoms, and do a physical exam.

 Your primary care provider may refer you to a pulmonologist (lung doctor) or allergist.
 You can also find an allergist through the AAAAI’s website.